meghprkh/blog/content/posts/crabtime-leptos-icons.md

 TLDR: Using [`crabtime`][crabtime] to easily embed icons in [Leptos][leptos] like how you would do it in ReactJS 🦀🦀

 Web development in Rust is exciting.
 While exploring Leptos, I ran into issues adding icons — but managed to solve them using `crabtime`.
+This posts shows its Zig-like compile-time power.

 <!-- more -->

-Icon fonts like FontAwesome are outdated; embedding SVGs wiht includes directly is now preferred.
+Icon fonts like FontAwesome are outdated; embedding SVGs with includes directly is now preferred.
 Libraries like [Lucide][lucide] use Javascript for this, and Rust ports like [`leptos_lucide`][leptos_lucide] & [`lucide-leptos`][lucide-leptos] offer similar functionality.
 This gives you tree shaking, only including the icons you need.
 Other things like `currentColor`, `size`, etc work too.
 However generating a component per icon, for 2000+ icons, compile times skyrocket.

-I used `crabtime`, which gives Zig-like compile time functions, to easily create macros.
-The idea then is to explictly define what icons we want to use in the project and only pay compile time costs for them.
+The idea is to define a macro for defining an "icon component" and then explictly list the icons we may want to use in the project and only pay compile time costs for them.

 ## The `raw_icon_content!` macro